noun, plural ob·scen·i·ties for 2, 3.

 Example sentences from the Web for obscenity

 Dave taunted the crowd with threats and obscenities, and finally soaked them with lurid synthetic bodily fluids.My Friend Oderus Urungus: GWAR’s Dave Brockie Was a High School Punk Legend|Andy Hinds|March 25, 2014|DAILY BEAST

 I leave untouched the gross obscenities and immoral decisions.Curiosities of Literature, Vol. 1 (of 3)|Isaac D'Israeli

 Bad as is this scene, it is pure compared with some described by Burchard, another journalist of the Vatican obscenities.Memoirs of the Dukes of Urbino, Volume I (of 3)|James Dennistoun

 Why he quoted them I do not know—they have no more to do with his obscenities than I have.The Divine Fire|May Sinclair

 Cultural definitions for obscenity

 Behavior, appearance, or expression (such as films and books) that violate accepted standards of sexual morality.
 American courts have long tried to define obscenity but without much success.
 Some believe, for example, that any depiction of nudity is obscene; others would argue that nudity in itself is not obscene.
-(See four-letter words and pornography.)
+(See four-letter words (see also four-letter words) and pornography.)